Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/fields/sort-by-field.md

 1. Select a field under the *Label* placeholder.
 2. In *Field Settings*, choose *Ascending* or *Descending* for *Sorting*.
 3. *Sort by field* shows under the *Sorting* setting.
-You can choose a field from the dropdown on the right (as shown above).
+You can choose a field from the drop-down on the right (as shown above).

 For more practical information, take a look at the following examples that showcase this functionality: